 Know your topic inside out

 Get right under the skin of your topic and demonstrate your smarts.
+Make sure you know what key information is needed and the main points you want to hit.

 Create an outline of the report